NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Supporting-Multiple-Target-Frameworks.md

 When NuGet installs a package that has multiple assembly versions, it tries to match the framework name of the assembly with the target framework of the project.

-If a match is not found, NuGet copies the assembly for the highest version that is less than or equal to the project's target framework, using an assembly in the root `lib` folder, if present, as the fallback.
+If a match is not found, NuGet copies the assembly for the highest version that is less than or equal to the project's target framework, if available.
+If not compatible assembly found, then NuGet returns appropriate error message.

 For example, consider the following folder structure in a package:

     \lib
-        \MyAssembly.dll
         \net45
             \MyAssembly.dll
         \net461